PetzJohannes/zabbix-dash/README.md

 # Requirements
 There are no requirements to run this dashboard.
 Only a web server like apache.
 Then you can access your or any Zabbix Server by the Zabbix API.

-## Tested Zabbix versions
+## Tested Zabbix API versions
 - 2.4.6
+but should work with all newer zabbix version

 # Install
 To use this dashboard, clone the repository and upload the files to a web server.
 That's all and should work.
-Now you can log in your Zabbix by typing the user name, password, and Zabbix link in the login form.
+Now you can log in your Zabbix by typing the user name, password, and Zabbix url in the login form.

 # Screenshots
 ![Zabbix Dash Login](https://raw.githubusercontent.com/PetzJohannes/zabbix-dash/master/images/zabbix-dash-login.png)